 Tuck, E., & Yang, K. W. (2016).
 What justice wants.
 Critical Ethnic Studies, 2(2), 1-15.

-I engage in this work, informed by the guiding principles outlined above, through activity in four overlapping fields: Justice, Climate, Learning, and Leadership.Â
+Dr. Morrison engages in this work, informed by the guiding principles outlined above, through activity in four overlapping fields: Justice, Climate, Learning, and Leadership.

 There are multiple dimensions that can be taken to the analysis or study of any given activity (Collins, 2002):